lVlyke/lithium-angular/docs/api-reference.md

 }
 ```

 **`lazy`** - (Optional) Whether or not the `ComponentState` should be lazily resolved.
 If set to `true`, the component's component state will only be resolved when the `ComponentStateRef` provider is injected by the component.
 If set to `false`, the component's component state will be resolved regardless of if the `ComponentStateRef` provider is injected.

-Defaults to `false`.
+Defaults to `false` if the `ComponentState` is created directly with a component class, otherwise defaults to `true` if the `ComponentState` is created with a component class via [`forwardRef`](https://angular.io/api/core/forwardRef).

+> **Note:** A `ComponentState` created with a component class via `forwardRef` must be lazy-instantiated.
+If `lazy` is set to `false` in this scenario, an error will be thrown.

 ### `ComponentState.create`